mmu-webdesign/Level4-web-term-1/CSS/css01/06-text.md

 The `color` property sets the colour of the foreground content of the selected elements (which is usually the text, but can also include a couple of other things, such as an underline or overline placed on text using the `text-decoration` property).

-`color` can accept any CSS colour unit, for example:
+As you know, `color` can accept any CSS colour unit, for example:

 `p {
     color: red;